priitkaard/kafka-ts/README.md

 Minimal set of features left to implement before a stable release:

--   Partitioner (Currently have to specify the partition on producer.send())
 -   API versioning (Currently only tested against Kafka 3.7+)